web3/web3.js/docs/docs/glossary/index.md

 ## Proxy

 A `proxy` in Web3.js serves as an intermediary between your application and an Ethereum node, **facilitating communication** by **forwarding requests and responses**.
 Configuring a proxy can help overcome network restrictions, enhance security, and improve load balancing.
-Understanding how to set up and use proxies with `HttpProvider` and `WebsocketProvider` in Web3.js is crucial for building robust and secure blockchain applications.
+You can set up a proxy using either HttpProvider or WebSocketProvider in Web3.js.

 ## HttpProvider

-`HttpProvider` in Web3.js connects an application to an Ethereum node over HTTP.
+[HttpProvider](https://docs.web3js.org/guides/web3_providers_guide/#http-provider) in Web3.js connects an application to an Ethereum node over HTTP.
 It allows for sending transactions, reading blockchain data, and interacting with smart contracts.
 You create a Web3 instance with the node’s URL to establish the connection.
-It’s essential for DApps needing blockchain interaction but can block the event loop, so alternatives like `WebSocketProvider` might be used for better performance.
-Proper security measures are crucial when exposing HTTP endpoints.
+It’s essential for DApps needing blockchain interaction but can block the event loop, so alternatives like `WebSocketProvider` might be used for better performance when real-time communication is needed.

 ```typescript
 import { Web3 } from 'web3';